oktavilla/hopp-docs/docs/unsupported-features.md

 AMP is not supported on the platform as of now.
 It is fairly complicated to build and maintain on a platform basis so we need to determine if this is something that is prioritised by a significant number of platform clients.

-## Affiliate Links
+## Affiliate Links & other Integrations

-There’s no specific solution for affiliate links
+Not supported.

-## Integrations (widgets, affiliate links etcetera)
+## Comments

-Not supported yet.
+The platform does not yet support comments on articles.